girobusan/latid/README.md

 - Too basic default site design (users have to develop they own)
 - Everything is on early stage
 - Lack of documentation (will fix ASAP)
+- Custom JS may work quirky in GUI (there are workarounds)

 ### Latid
 (zoology) Any member of the [Latidae family](https://en.wikipedia.org/wiki/Latidae).